 Isn’t Matroska a strange-sounding name for a video container?
 Yes, it’s not from the English language, but Russian.

-It’s name after the Matryoshka doll, a nested set of wooden dolls with decreasing sizes which could be put into one another.
+It’s named after the Matryoshka doll, a nested set of wooden dolls with decreasing sizes that could be put into one another.

 Matroska Multimedia Container Video File Extension